 Does your family have a plan in case of a natural disaster or other emergency?
-According to the Ad Council, 60 percent of Americans don’t have an emergency plan for their family.
+According to the Ad Council, half of Americans don’t have an emergency plan for their family.
 I’m embarrassed to say that I used to be one of them.

 What would we do if a severe storm caused us to lose electricity for several days?
 What would we eat?
 Would we have enough to drink?
 What else did my family need to be prepared?
 Every family has its own needs.
 Some of us have children, pets or are caring for someone with special medical needs.
 My plan two years ago would be quite different than my plan today.